 A widely held belief has it that the more we use our brains, the less likely it is that we will experience mental decline as we age, but to what extent is this notion true?

 As we get older, our bodies and minds begin to lose their suppleness slowly.
-This is a normal effect of aging, though sometimes, the decline can be steeper and related to neurodegenerative conditions.
+This is

 How true is this idea?
 In a new, longitudinal study, researchers from the University of Aberdeen and the National Health Service (NHS) Grampian in Aberdeen — both in the United Kingdom — in collaboration with colleagues from the National University of Ireland in Galway address this question.